azurastar134/IMI/README.md

 Lastly, some .py files with some small tasks that read from txt files.

 The best case scenario is to read the Taks in Financial Engineering first.
-As there there are more comments to justify a bit the coding.
+As there there are more comments to justify a bit the coding for the financial related mini projects.